 - Benefits: Full mobile functionality, automatic recurring investments, robo-advisory services (depending on tier)

-That’s why I was excited to learn about Acorns, a saving and investing tool that combines the simplicity and user-friendliness of saving apps such as Digit with the wealth-growing power of robo-advisor platforms such as Betterment and Wealthfront.
+Millions of consumers struggle to spend less than they earn.
+Enter: Acorns, a saving and investing tool that combines the simplicity and user-friendliness of saving apps such as Digit with the wealth-growing power of robo-advisor platforms such as Betterment and SoFi.

 If you know you could save more if you tried, but you aren’t quite sure how to get started (or how to motivate yourself to get started), take a few minutes out of your day to learn more about Acorns.

 Acorns: The Basics

-MPT’s framework helps investors allocate assets in accordance with their tolerance for risk, constructing diversified portfolios that achieve optimal balance between risk and return.
+MPT’s framework helps investors allocate assets in accordance with their risk tolerance, constructing diversified portfolios that achieve an optimal balance between risk and return.
 Dr. Markowitz even sits on Acorns’ board, although the degree to which he contributes to the company’s strategic or day-to-day activities is unclear.

 Sign-Up: Basic Procedures

 To sign up for Acorns, you need to download the app (Android or iPhone) and connect your checking accounts and credit cards.
 You can connect as few or as many accounts and cards as you like, and can always add more later.
 You’ll earn a tidy $5 bonus once your account is open.

 Once your accounts are connected, you’re asked about your reasons for investing (for example, building wealth for the long term or saving for a major purchase) and prompted to enter some basic demographic and personal information.